Unity-Technologies/a11y-public-sample/README.md

 ## Known Issues

 * On iOS, when in landscape, the accessibility focus indicator may be displayed with a smaller width than the actual width.
 This seems to appear for elements with a long width.
 This is an iOS bug, which we have already reported to Apple.
+* The letter cards' text style doesn't always update according to the system accessibility settings.

 ## Additional Resources